yamad/jhuds_tidyhar/README.md

 ## Exploring the data

+**Note the data is in a long tidy format, not wide format**.
 In long tidy format, the data is easy to explore using ggplot2 functions.
 For example, to look at the time signal for all activities for subject 1,

 ```{r}
 library(ggplot2)